amkalsi/monojet/README.md

 For this process, 10k events took me less than 10 minutes.
 Once Delphes has finished and the interface command prompt pops up again, you can exit with `baryogen_monojet_with_b> exit`.

 ### (4) ROOT Analysis
+The first goal of our analysis is to reproduce the distributions on slide 4 in this [pheno overview talk](https://github.com/athompson-tamu/monojet/blob/master/180828_Qatar_Pheno_Project.pdf).

 The simulated data for each run is stored in the `Events/` folder:
 ```